neurongraph/slidex/README.md

 ### REST API

-The Flask app exposes a REST API for programmatic access:
+The FastAPI app exposes a REST API for programmatic access:

 #### Ingest File
 ```bash